kadench/CSP/README.md

 Warning: If you encounter an issue where two file names in save_file.txt combine into one line while the program is running, please stop the program and restart it.
 The program will tell you what to do next.
-I'm sure I fixed this issue, but there still may be a chance that this in effect.
+I'm sure I fixed this issue, but there still may be a chance that this is in effect.

 © 2023 Kaden Hansen.
 All Rights Reserved.